131MohitYadav/WEB-DEVELOPMENT-CYBROM/JAVASCRIPT LANGUAGE/JavaScript Notes.md

 12. Difference between synchronous and asynchronou
 13. Explain this keyword

-# QUESTION FOR CSS AND HTML
+# QUESTION FOR CSS AND HTML FOR INTERVIEW
 1.what is responsive
 2.how to make are website responisve
 3.differece between flex and grid